Coolbob134/6502-assembler/README.md

 # 6502-assembler
-a very barebones 6502 assembler
+A barebones 6502 assembler contained in a single C header file.